danielbodnar/awesome-stars/README.md

 ## operating-system

+- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
+- [AkashSingh3031/The-Complete-FAANG-Preparation](https://github.com/AkashSingh3031/The-Complete-FAANG-Preparation) - This repository contains all the DSA (Data-Structures, Algorithms, 450 DSA by Love Babbar Bhaiya, FAANG Questions), Technical Subjects (OS + DBMS + SQL + CN + OOPs) Theory+Questions, FAANG Interview q
 - [ehmicky/nve](https://github.com/ehmicky/nve) - Run any command on specific Node.js versions
 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 - [illumos/illumos-gate](https://github.com/illumos/illumos-gate) - An open-source Unix operating system